lpic2book/src/docs/lpic2.200.1.md

 ##  iostat

+The `iostat` command is used for monitoring system input/output (I/O) device load.
+This is done by observing the *time* the devices are active in relation to their *average* transfer rates.
+Without any options, the `iostat` command displays statistics since the last system reboot.
+When interval and count arguments are passed to `iostat`, statistics for each specified time interval are added to the output.
+The `-y` option can also be used to suppress statistics since the last reboot.

 **Note**
-Depending on the version and distribution of your Linux version it may be necessary to install a package like Debian `sysstat` to install tools like `iostat`, `sar`, `mpstat` etc. The Debian `procps` package contains utilities like `free`, vmstat `uptime`, `vmstat`, `w`, `sysctl` etc.
+Depending on the version of your Linux distribution it may be necessary to install a package like Debian `sysstat` to access tools like `iostat`, `sar`, `mpstat`, etc. The Debian `procps` package contains utilities like `free`, `uptime`, `vmstat`, `w`, `sysctl` etc.

-The `iostat` command is used for monitoring system input/output (I/O) device load. monitoringIO load This is done by observing *the time* the devices are active in relation to their *average* transfer rates.
-The `iostat` command without any options shows the `iostat` statistics since the last system reboot.
-The `iostat` command with sequence options, using interval and count, first shows the statistics since the last system reboot, unless this is omitted using the `-y` option, followed by the statistics during each specified interval.

 Usage: